milonmaze/privacy-terms-observatory-beta/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 If you do not want to see interest-based ads, please adjust your Advertising Preferences.
 The Help feature on most browsers and devices will tell you how to prevent your browser or device from accepting new cookies or other identifiers, how to have the browser notify you when you receive a new cookie, or how to block cookies altogether.
 Because cookies and identifiers allow you to take advantage of some essential features of Amazon Services, we recommend that you leave them turned on.
 For instance, if you block or otherwise reject our cookies, you will not be able to add items to your Shopping Cart, proceed to Checkout, or use any Services that require you to Sign in.
 For more information about cookies and other identifiers, see our Cookies Notice.
 If you want to browse our websites without linking the browsing history to your account, you may do so by logging out of your account here and blocking cookies on your browser.
+You can manage the recommendations you receive in our store here, remove recommendations you don’t want to see here by selecting View All and Manage then selecting the Remove Items toggle that appears at the top of the page, and edit your browsing history here.
 You will also be able to opt out of certain other types of data usage by updating your settings on the applicable Amazon website (e.g., in "Manage Your Content and Devices"), device, or application.
 For more information click here.
 Most non-Amazon devices also provide users with the ability to change device permissions (e.g., disable/access location services, contacts).
 For most devices, these controls are located in the device's settings menu.
 If you have questions about how to change your device permissions on devices manufactured by third parties, we recommend you contact your mobile service carrier or your device manufacturer.
 If you are a seller, you can add or update certain information in Seller Central, update your account information by accessing your Seller Account Information, and adjust your email or other communications you receive from us by updating your Notification Preferences.
 If you are an author, you can add or update the information you have provided in the Author Portal and Author Central by accessing your accounts in the Author Portal and Author Central, respectively.

-In addition, to the extent required by applicable law, you may have the right to request access to or delete your personal data.
+In addition, to the extent required by applicable law, you may have the right to request access to or delete your personal information.
 If you wish to do any of these things, please contact Customer Service.
 Depending on your data choices, certain services may be limited or unavailable.

 Are Children Allowed to Use Amazon Services?